Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-06-27-IDE-spyder_For_Python.md

 ![](/img/Image/Languages/Python/2017-06-27-IDE-spyder_For_Python/hellowworld.png)

-after that, you can check excutable like this :
+after press "F5" button which means "run file", you can check excutable like this :

 ![](/img/Image/Languages/Python/2017-06-27-IDE-spyder_For_Python/console.png)